 A bit difficult to understand?

-No worries, we’ll answer some of the most commonly asked questions below:
+No worries, we’ll answer some of the most commonly asked questions below.
+But before that here’s a chart showing cooking times for something cooked for 60 minutes at different temperatures.

 Can I cook something at a lower temp for longer?

-Yes, you can cook anything at a lower temperature for longer.
-Just remember the oven time conversion formula to help you out!
+Yes, you can cook anything at a lower oven temperature it will just lengthen cooking times.
+Just remember the oven time conversion formula to help you calculate the difference in time based on the temperature!

 What happens if you bake something at a lower temperature?